 Media Fraternity Wants Kangana Ranaut To APOLOGIZE After Her Ugly Fight With A Journalist!

 Kangana Ranaut and controversies go hand-in-hand.
 Recently, the actress hit the headlines when she got into an ugly spat with a journalist at the song launch event of 'Judgemental Hai Kya'.
-Videos of their heated argument went viral on the internet and evoked all sorts of reaction.
+Videos of their heated argument went viral on the internet and evoked all sorts of reactions.
 In the video, Kangana is seen accusing the journalist of starting a smear campaign against her film, 'Manikarnika' and writing negative stories about her.

 According to the latest reports, the media fraternity now wants Kangana to apologize for the incident.
-According to a report in Deccan Chronicle, few sections of the media are also contemplating a ban on the actress until Ekta Kapoor and Kangana Ranaut officially apologise to the whole community.
+According to a report in Deccan Chronicle, a few sections of the media are also contemplating a ban on the actress until Ekta Kapoor and Kangana Ranaut officially apologise to the whole community.

 It's Kangana Ranaut vs Media